-New this year was our second pop-up space outside the Indiana Arts Building.
-Located throughout the walkway, visitors could relax in our seating, face off in chess or checkers, interact with Big Car staff, and paint on our community mural.
+In 2018, we facilitated our annual pop-up space in addition to a collaborative mural.
+The paint-by-numbers mural was painted by fair-goers outside the Indiana Arts Building.
 This massive mural was designed by local Indianapolis artist Emily Gable.
 Its 20 individual panels featured a classic Indiana red barn with the text “Events Happen Here, All Year” against the backdrop of a multi-colored sky.
 Majority of visitors to the space painted on the mural, with a total of 715 participants throughout the two weeks of events.
 The mural will be install on the side of the South Pavilion facing 38th street.

 Indiana State Fair (2017)

 Spark Placemaking made a vibrant presence in the summer of 2017 at The Indiana State Fair by organizing, managing and staffing a pop-up public space to visitors.
 This space, located in the middle of main street across from the Coliseum and next to the grandstands, offered a fun and free spot for children and adults to engage in games, art, and comfortable seating.
 See photos from the project here.